Burple-ML/rmiimplementation/README.md

 For this task, I have made this implementation in java.
 I am storing only hashed passwords and only hashed passwords are passed for authentication.
 The Passwords, the user roles and the Permissions for each role are saved in their respective `.txt` files

 # How to run
 Create client and server command prompt instances.
-The following commands are with respect to the folder outside the package `rmiimplementation`
+The following commands are with respect `rmiimplementation` being in the cwd
 * Compile the java files to get the .class files for the JVMs using the command - `javac rmiimplementation/*.java`
 * Compile the stub and skeleton using the command `rmic rmiimplementation.ServiceClass`
 * Initialise the lookup registry using the command `rmiregistry &`